ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 configured as backup solution in your home network if you are concerned with data integrity.
-* HDDs have lot variations, the Blue line of the Western Digital manufacturer offer a good balance between performance and power consuption.
-Analizing the Green, Blue, Black, Red and Purple lines of the Wester Digital can bring a good understanding on how HDDs can differentiate beyond byte storage volume and physical size.
+* HDDs have lot variations, the Blue line of the Western Digital manufacturer offer a good balance between performance and power consumption.
+Analyzing the Green, Blue, Black, Red and Purple lines of the Wester Digital can bring a good understanding on how HDDs can differentiate beyond byte storage volume and physical size.